SeanKilleen/seankilleen.github.io/_posts/2020-10-01-using-calendly-to-run-remote-coaching-sessions.md

 * Anything else I should know?
 * Would you like me to follow up on this feedback?
 If so, contact info.

-## Sync your Calendars
+## Sync Your Calendars

 At the time, I had both my employer's calendar and my client's calendar that needed to be taken into account for those who wanted to schedule meetings.
 I synced both calendars with Calendly.

-## Set up meetings for others to schedule coaching sessions
+## Set up a Slot for Others to Schedule Coaching Sessions

-I set up meetings for various time lengths (15, 30, 45, 60, 90 minutes) so that coachees could choose the session style to best suit their needs.
+I set up meetings slots for various time lengths (15, 30, 45, 60, 90 minutes) so that coachees could choose the session style to best suit their needs.

 For each meeting type, I set it up as follows: